KyoriPowered/adventure-docs/source/faq.md

 If you have legacy in config files, or other places, it is suggested that you migrate them once using the legacy deserialiser to turn them into a component and then MiniMessage to serialise them into proper MiniMessage format.

-There are no working, recommended or supported ways of using both MiniMessage and legacy colour codes and there never will be.
+There are no working, recommended, or supported ways of using both MiniMessage and legacy colour codes and there never will be.
 Even simple find-and-replace style techniques do not work and will fail to take into account the quirks of style resetting in legacy formatting.

 ## How can I use Bukkit's PlaceholderAPI in MiniMessage messages?